mxjp/gluon/docs/src/index.md

 JSX expressions in gluon directly create real DOM elements which is relatively fast and has a low memory footprint compared to virtual DOMs.
 For rendering conditional or repeated nodes, gluon uses so called Views which are just sequences of nodes that notify their owner of any boundary updates.

 ### Composability
-Everything you build using gluon is composable in any way you like without any restrictions.
-Additionally you can use or build web components.
+Everything in gluon is composable without any restrictions.
+You can define reactive state anywhere you like and use it anywhere else, dynamically define and pass around components, etc.

 ### Bundle Size
 The entire gluon core module has a size of [~4KB gzipped](https://bundlephobia.com/package/@mxjp/gluon) and almost everything in gluon is tree-shakeable, so you only pay for what you need.